-Historically, Christian liberal arts colleges have offered a robust curriculum in the humanities, as well as majors devoted to professions and career paths.
-Yet their biblical and theological curriculum offerings have not been as plentiful or extensive.
+Historically, Christian liberal arts colleges have offered a robust curriculum in the humanities as well as majors devoted to specific professions and career paths.
+Yet their biblical and theological curriculum offerings are not typically as plentiful or extensive.
 For example, colleges and universities belonging to the Coalition of Christian Colleges and Universities (CCCU) only require a minimum of six credit hours of biblical or theological instruction.
-And of course, Christian liberal arts colleges represent a wide swath of theological commitment, with many espousing a watered-down version of core Christian doctrines and beliefs.
+And, of course, Christian liberal arts colleges represent a wide swath of theological commitment, with many espousing a watered-down version of core Christian doctrines and beliefs.

-As you consider college choices, look at the curriculum.
-A college may be named Christian and even have a long and fabled reputation, but the curriculum may exhibit little commitment to educating students in the source of truth, goodness, and beauty—in God’s Word and in theology.
-Yet, we also recognize, as the hymn writer put it, “This is my father’s world.”
+As you consider college choices, always look at the curriculum.
+A college may be named Christian and even have a long and fabled reputation, but the curriculum might exhibit little commitment to educating students in the source of truth, goodness, and beauty—in God’s Word and in theology.
+Yet, we also recognize, as the hymn writer put it, “This is my Father’s world.”
 We look to the classics and to the arts, knowing that “all truth is God’s truth,” and knowing the value of being schooled in the history of ideas.

 All of these courses are taught from the perspective that a rigorous education, while hard work, is well worth the reward.
 These courses are taught from the solid foundation of the historic, orthodox, Reformed faith.

-I am much afraid that the universities will prove to be the great gates of hell, unless they diligently labor in explaining the Holy Scriptures, and engraving them in the hearts of the youth.
+“I am much afraid that the universities will prove to be the great gates of hell, unless they diligently labor in explaining the Holy Scriptures, and engraving them in the hearts of the youth.
 I advise no one to place his child where Scriptures do not reign paramount.
-Every institution in which men are not unceasingly occupied with the Word of God must become corrupt.
+Every institution in which men are not unceasingly occupied with the Word of God must become corrupt.”

 The great universities of Europe and the early universities of America were all founded upon biblical convictions.
 Those days are long gone.
-Many of these formerly Christian universities are actually intent on undermining and leveling Christian convictions.
+Today, many of these formerly Christian universities are actually intent on undermining and leveling Christian convictions.
 But at RBC, we remain committed to “diligently labor in explaining the Holy Scriptures.”

 While the curriculum is of extreme importance, there is more to a college than the curriculum.
-RBC is also unique in that for us education is discipleship.
+RBC is also unique in that, for us, education is discipleship.
 We are not simply content with imparting knowledge.
 We long to see renewed minds and transformed lives.
 From the beginnings of Ligonier Ministries in 1971, Dr. Sproul was committed to teaching theology for life, recognizing that theology is essential to life and leads to a life of service and worship of the true and holy God.
-We believe that theology spills out of the classroom and impacts every area of the life of our students.
+We believe that theology spills out of the classroom and impacts every area of the lives of our students.
 We long for students who will love God with all of their heart, soul, strength, and mind.

 And that is the second reason why RBC is important.
 What we do here is urgent.
 Dr. Sproul has said:

-Grounding students in what is good, true, and beautiful through Scripture is one of the most effective ways we can seize tomorrow’s ground for Christ today.
+“Grounding students in what is good, true, and beautiful through Scripture is one of the most effective ways we can seize tomorrow’s ground for Christ today.”

 We are not interested in the temporary or the trendy.
 We focus on the permanent, transcendent, and eternal as we train the next generation for a new reformation.
-RBC serves a unique place on the horizon of higher education and speaks to an urgent need in both the church and the culture.
+This institution serves a unique place on the horizon of higher education and speaks to an urgent need in both the church and the culture.
 That is why RBC exists.